gggeek/phpxmlrpc-debugger/Readme.md

 Notes:

-* the container ldoistens on ports 80 and 443.
+* the container listens on ports 80 and 443.
 It is up to you to remap them to the desired ports on the hosts, or to limit access to them from a specific subnet, f.e to limit access to it from localhost.

   *NB:* the container runs as an open relay for http requests.
 Running the container with public access is _not_